 Nearly 90% of Americans will have foot pain at some point during their lifetimes, with many painful problems becoming more common with age.
 A lot of that pain has to do with changes or abnormalities in the shape of the foot, years of weight-bearing, and even the way we walk (our gait patterns).

 Recognized as a leading podiatry practice in Camarillo and Santa Barbara, California, Align Foot & Ankle specializes in custom orthotics or shoe inserts to correct problems that cause foot pain and other symptoms.
-Hai-En Peng, DPM, FACFAS, and Nicole Mehr, DPM, FACFAS, use state-of-the-art techniques to ensure a custom fit to help every patient achieve their treatment goals.
+Hai-En Peng, DPM, FACFAS, uses state-of-the-art techniques to ensure a custom fit to help every patient achieve their treatment goals.

 Here are five common foot and ankle problems that can be treated with durable, comfortable, custom orthotics.